If heroes from our world visit the Alternate Universe, they won't care what happens there. Typically, neither do the audience.

 In fact this is explicitly stated as being the case, all other worlds split out from Earth Prime.
 Earth Prime is a "Fixed Point" and obliterating that reality will negate every variant spreading out from it.

-In the underrated and at-times quite creepy Fox's Peter Pan and the Pirates, one episode has Peter and the gang entering an alternate universe where copies of Peter Pan, Wendy and the Lost Boys are slaves, toiling endlessly to prevent the Corc (their version of the crocodile that Captain Hook and everyone else are afraid of) from awakening.
+In the underrated and at-times quite creepy Peter Pan & the Pirates, one episode has Peter and the gang entering an alternate universe where copies of Peter Pan, Wendy and the Lost Boys are slaves, toiling endlessly to prevent the Corc (their version of the crocodile that Captain Hook and everyone else are afraid of) from awakening.
 Peter Pan et al have an adventure in this alternate universe, but are unable to save these copies of themselves from their lifetime of misery and slavery.
 The copies help the originals escape, and that's it.

 Subverted in Batman: The Brave and the Bold: When a Depopulation Bomb threatens to kill all life on Earth, Batman and Red Hood teleport it to another dimension.
 It turns out (as in, we find out they already knew) that dimension's earth was made up entirely of zombies, so the bomb's explosion was completely harmless.